dponcez/custom-music-player/README.md

 # 🎶 Custom Music Player

-> **NOTE**: this project is a custom music application and has no relationship with aby record label or music company.
+> **NOTE**: this project is a custom music application and has no relationship with any record label or music company.
 The purpose of this project is for entertainment only.
 > The copyrights of the songs and images used in this project belong to their respective owners.

 ## Development Environment